Title: Project Data Scientist

 "I remember it was specifically the IB Ecology class that was a game changer for me.
 Prior to that class, I had intended to pursue a biomedical career.
 One of the last lectures of the semester discussed broad topics relating to the ecological effects of climate change and introduced some current (at the time) research projects on campus at the SoyFACE facility.
 I immediately emailed a faculty member to see if they were hiring any undergraduate research assistants for the summer, and - as they say - the rest is history."

-Stephanie would be a great person to talk to about academic research opportunities, graduate school applications, how to get the most out of your graduate experience, and plant/agricultural research.
+Stephanie would be a great person to talk to about industry opportunities, academic research opportunities, graduate school applications, how to get the most out of your graduate experience, and plant/agricultural research.
 Contact Christina Swanson at alumnimentor@sib.illinois.edu if you would like to connect with Stephanie.